yfxu/yfxu.github.io/content/posts/conveying-emotion-through-text.md

 I wrote all this shit because I was talking with someone recently about texting styles.
 As shallow and judgmental as this may sound, it can _sometimes_ feel pretty bad talking to someone who writes everything in lowercase without adding any extra colour to their messages.
 It might come off as if they're being cold/don't care, especially if you've never met them in person, and don't know their speech mannerisms.
 If you're trying to reject someone though, then don't do anything in this guide I guess aHA.

-OF COURSE, this doesn't necessarily mean that all people who type in 100% lowercase without emotes are boring/uninteresting people irl.
+OF COURSE, this doesn't necessarily mean that people who type in 100% lowercase without emotes are boring/uninteresting people irl.
 The fact of the matter is, text is not the same as speech.
 They're used in different situations for different purposes.

-It's really hard to capture emotion in just plain text, but I think it's worth putting in a bit of extra effort to sound funny or ridiculous, because sometimes it makes people feel a bit better throughout the day xd
+It's really hard to capture emotion in just plain text, but I think it's worth putting in a bit of extra effort to sound funny or ridiculous.
+For a lot of people, it's funny, and that can help improve their day a bit xd (tho some people might find it pretty annoying)

 I very much enjoyed making up these fake conversations between arbitrary individuals A and B. Hope they continue to do great things in their lives!!